telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

   std::string metadataName  = compV[6];
 ```

-All service routines that modify/create entities/attributes/metadata rely on the NGSIv1 service routine `postUpdateContext()`. `putMetadata()` is no exception.
+All service routines that modify/create entities/attributes/metadata rely on the NGSIv1 service routine `postUpdateContext()`, and `putMetadata()` is no exception.
 So, what needs to be done in `putMetadata()` is to build a `UpdateContextRequest` object using the parameters of `putMetadata()` and call `postUpdateContext()`.
 Something like this:

 ```
   parseDataP->upcr.res.fill(entityId, attributeName, metadataName, "APPEND");
   postUpdateContext(ciP, components, compV, parseDataP, NGSIV2_FLAVOUR_ONAPPEND);
 ```

-`UpdateContextRequest` has a bunch of fill methods (seven fill methods as of March 2017) and if there is no fill method suited for your demands in `putMetadata()`, then another fill method must be implemented for `UpdateContextRequest`.
+`UpdateContextRequest` has a bunch of `fill()` methods (seven `fill()` methods as of March 2017) and if there is no fill-method suited for your demands in `putMetadata()`, then another fill-method must be implemented for `UpdateContextRequest`.

-It is easy enough, just copy from an older, similar, fill method.
+It is easy enough, just copy from an older, similar, fill-method.

 Now just add `putMetadata.cpp` to the CMake file `src/lib/serviceRoutinesV2/CMakeLists.txt` and compile the broker.
-To test that `putMetadata` works correctly, a new functional test case should be implemented.
+To test that `putMetadata()` works correctly, a new functional test case should be implemented.
 [The following recipe](#adding-a-functional-test-case) explains how to do that.

 To capture "POST/PATCH/XXX /v2/entities/*/attrs/*/metadata/*" and respond with a `405 Method Not Allowed`, please have a look at [the recipe about bad method](#catching-a-405-method-not-allowed).